iiProtonzGH/Venk-Bot/README.md

     {
     "prefix": "/",
     "token": "YOUR-BOT-TOKEN"
+    "welcome_msg": "general"
     }

-In order for the bot to work, you'll need to gather your bot's token and replace "YOUR-BOT_TOKEN".
+In order for the bot to work, you'll need to gather your bot's token and replace "YOUR-BOT-TOKEN" with your bot's token.

 To change the prefix for commands, simply replace "/" with whatever your preferred prefix is.
 E.g. ;help would result in ";".

+By default, the channel where the bot will post welcome messages is "general".
+Simply replace "general" with the channel you'd like the messages to be sent to.

 ## Command usage